What is this guide about?

 - The Checklists area is where you’ll see some templated checklists 🗒.
 You can also add others as needed.

-Added Project ID
+The Project ID

-Fill in the Project ID field.
 We use the notation of CCC-YYMMDD-I where:

 - CCC is the 2-3 character client code, in capital letters.

 - YYMMDD is the 2 digit year, 2 digit month and 2 digit day of when the proposal was accepted.

 - The final -I is only used if the same client accepts 2 or more proposals on the same day.
 The I part starts at 0 and is incremented by 1 for every new project.